xsolla/angular-currency-format/README.md

 ## Currency reference

-The component uses the JSON with currencies information from https://github.com/xsolla/currency-format.
+The component uses the JSON with currencies and languages information from https://github.com/xsolla/currency-format.

 The list of currency codes was taken from https://en.wikipedia.org/wiki/ISO_4217.